Jannik-Schilling/generate_swmm_inp/README.md

 - quality  (gisswmm_quality.xlsx)
 - timeseries (gisswmm_timeseries.xlsx)

-The second tool writes the swmm input file (.inp).
-Please use the default files as a template for your own model, because File names and column names have to be matching in order to identify the correct information for the inp file.
+### 2 Write a swmm input file (.inp)
+...with the second tool.
+The default files serve as a template for your own model, because file names and column names have to be matching in order to identify the correct information for the inp file.

+### 3 Run the model in SWMM